-A silky soft cat, the Cornish Rex loves to remain right next to his owner and must have some together time every day.
+A silky soft cat, the Cornish Rex loves to remain right next to her parent and must have some together time every day.

 Cornish Rex At a glance